Consider the Value Prop of Hiring a Strategic Comms Consultant

-PR PRO TIP: The 2-Sentence Rule for Media Interviews
+PR PRO TIPS: The 2-Sentence Rule for Media Interviews

-PR PRO TIP: The 2-Sentence Rule for Media Interviews
+PR PRO TIPS: The 2-Sentence Rule for Media Interviews

 If you’re filled with nerves before a media interview, here’s a PR tip that will never fail you.
 In fact, if you follow this simple-to-remember rule, it will really improve your performance in media interviews.